10 Best Cars By Resale Value in 2020

 The first of the SUVs on this list has a lot to offer consumers.
 Beloved by members of the military and civilians alike, this SUV is indeed a vehicle that can go anywhere and do anything––make sure to obey traffic laws while you’re in the can-do-anything mindset that owning a Jeep sometimes inspires!
 In addition to making you feel fantastic, owning a Jeep also allows you to maintain over 54 percent of its resale value after five years.

-This vehicle claims to be “truck inspired,” but the biggest thing it has in common with actual trucks on this list is it's incredible after the 5-year resale value of 54 percent.
+This vehicle claims to be “truck inspired,” but the biggest thing it has in common with actual trucks on this list is it's incredible after the 5-year resale value of more than 50 percent.
 This powerful SUV has been called “aggressive” and “bold” by reviewers, but also has incredibly comfortable rear seats and can stand up to bumpy roads with ease.

 When you think of luxury vehicles, you’re probably not thinking about high resale values.
 But this sleek and beautiful Audi can compete with all the rest on this list.
 It’s got a very comfortable ride and strong acceleration, as well as luxury details that make you realize why it has such a hefty price tag.